 As you refine your app, keep an eye on how it handles performance, especially when scaling to manage large datasets.
 Performance can take a hit when apps frequently query databases, use complex formulas, or rely on third-party APIs like Google Maps.
 To keep things running smoothly, simplify on-screen logic, split complex screens into smaller sections, and optimize images before uploading.

-If you're expecting high traffic or working with large datasets, tools like Google Sheets or Airtable might not be the best choice.
+If you're expecting high traffic or working with large datasets, tools like Google Sheets or Airtable might not be the best choice as your primary database.
 While great for early prototypes, they often struggle to scale effectively.
-Evaluate how each new feature impacts performance, and keep in mind that Adalo's servers are based in the U.S., which could cause latency for international users.
+Adalo's SheetBridge offers a middle ground—it enables you to turn a Google Sheet into an actual database for easy control, while Adalo's native database handles the heavy lifting for scale.

 Best Practices for Fast Prototyping

-To maintain the speed advantage of no-code development, follow these prototyping tips.
-Avoid opening multiple instances of the Adalo Editor at the same time - it can lead to lost or overwritten changes.
-Pre-built templates can also save time and reduce errors in logic and database setup.
+To maintain the speed advantage of AI-powered development, follow these prototyping tips.
+Avoid opening multiple instances of the Adalo Editor at the same time—it can lead to lost or overwritten changes.
+Free app templates can also save time and reduce errors in logic and database setup.

 Conclusion

 Adalo takes the MVP prototyping process from what used to take months down to just a few days.
-By concentrating on your 2-3 core features, using drag-and-drop design tools, and publishing to iOS, Android, and the web from a single build, you can validate your concept without the usual headaches of high costs and technical hurdles.
-On average, organizations using no-code platforms like Adalo save $1.7 million annually, with development costs coming in at about 48% lower than traditional methods.
+By concentrating on your 2-3 core features, using drag-and-drop design tools with AI assistance, and publishing to iOS, Android, and the web from a single build, you can validate your concept without the usual headaches of high costs and technical hurdles.
+On average, organizations using AI-powered app builders like Adalo save $1.7 million annually, with development costs coming in at about 48% lower than traditional methods.

-Whether you’re a non-technical entrepreneur testing a new idea, an agency delivering client projects faster, or part of an enterprise team using Adalo Blue to streamline internal tools, Adalo has you covered.
-It handles databases, user authentication, and native app store publishing.
+Whether you're a non-technical entrepreneur testing a new idea, an agency delivering client projects faster, or part of an enterprise team using Adalo Blue to streamline internal tools, Adalo has you covered.
+It handles databases with no record limits, user authentication, and native app store publishing.
 Plus, with first-year costs ranging from $200-$556, compared to the $40,000-$300,000 typical of traditional development, testing your idea becomes far less of a financial gamble.

 Related Blog Posts